Aphrodite (Kylie Minogue album): Commercial performance

 The album entered and peaked at number three on the Austrian Albums Chart and stayed on the chart for a total of 10 weeks.
 In the Dutch-speaking Flanders region of Belgium, it entered the Ultratop chart at number six and peaked at number four, spending a total of 12 weeks on the chart.
 It was more successful in the French-speaking Wallonia region of the country, where it entered the Ultratop chart at number 11 and peaked at number three, spending a total of 16 weeks on the chart.
 Aphrodite was certified gold by the Belgian Entertainment Association (BEA) for sales of 10,000 units.
 The album entered and peaked at number three on the French Albums Chart, and spent a total of 23 weeks on the chart.
 Similarly, in Germany, it entered and peaked at number three, spending a total of 12 weeks on the chart.
 In Greece, Aphrodite entered the Greek International Albums Chart at number 28 and peaked at number one, spending a total of seven weeks on the chart.
-In Spain, the album entered the albums chart at number three and peaked at number two, spending a total of 37 weeks on the chart and becoming Minogue's highest-charting album in the region.
+In Spain, the album entered the albums chart at number three and peaked at number two, spending a total of 37 weeks on the chart and becoming Minogue's highest-charting album in the region until the release of her album Tension in 2023, which also peaked at the same position.
 Aphrodite entered and peaked at number two in Switzerland, spending a total of 13 weeks on the chart.
 The album debuted at number one on the European Top 100 Albums chart.